Data protection statement

-This is a statement outlining how the Financial Services Compensation Scheme Limited ("FSCS") meets its obligations under the Data Protection Act 1998 ("the Act").
+This is a statement outlining how the Financial Services Compensation Scheme Limited ("FSCS") meets its obligations with regard to data protection.

 The statement is subject to regular review to reflect, for example, changes to legislation or to the structure or policies of FSCS.
-The statement is made available to all staff who are expected to apply it.
+The statement is made available to all FSCS staff, who are expected to apply it.

 FSCS needs to collect and use certain types of information about people with whom it deals in order to operate.